-Waivers for this requirement may be requested for gut rehabilitation projects for the following elements of the Energy Star Certification:
+For gut rehabilitation and adaptive reuse, waivers for specific Energy Star Program requirements may be requested for projects for the following elements of the Energy Star Certification:

 - a.
 The requirement for installing slab insulation for projects with slab - b.
-The requirement for continuous exterior insulation where exterior walls are concealed by existing brick veneer.
+The requirement for continuous exterior insulation where exterior walls are concealed by existing brick veneer. - c.
+The requirement for high performance windows, where prohibited by historic preservation restrictions.

 All other requirements of the Energy Star program shall remain in force.
-If a waiver is granted, upon project completion, an energy consultant must provide a letter and energy modeling reports to the owner for submission to DHCD attesting that, with the exception of the waived items, the project has fulfilled all requirements of the Energy Star Certified Homes v3.1 program, both prescriptive and performance-based.
+If a waiver is granted, upon project completion, an energy consultant must provide a letter and energy modeling reports to the owner for submission to DHCD attesting that, with the exception of the waived items, the project has fulfilled all requirements of the Energy Star program, both prescriptive and performance-based.

 - 2. Except for gut rehabilitation projects, the project must meet visitability standards for at least 25% of its units and incorporate universal design features in its units and common areas. - 3.
 The project must provide resident comfort and efficiency through installation of Energy Star central or split HVAC systems for community area(s) and units.
 Proposed equipment of a type or class not currently available as Energy Star-certified shall equal or exceed the efficiency of Energy Star-certified systems.
 Packaged, thru the wall HVAC units, if proposed, must have duct work serving all major rooms, and the overall system design must include an adequate air return path.
-All supply ducting for split HVAC systems must be insulated.
-Projects that certify at the time of application to achieve Department of Energy (DOE) Zero Energy Ready Home (ZERH) or comparable DHCD-approved energy savings certification or rating designation in Section 4.6.2 may request a waiver of the Energy Star HVAC requirements. - 4.
-All appliances must be Energy Star qualified, including vented bathroom exhaust fans.
+All supply ducting for split HVAC systems must be sealed and insulated.
+Projects that certify at the time of application to achieve Department of Energy (DOE) Zero Energy Ready Home (ZERH) or comparable DHCD-approved energy savings certification or rating designation in Section 4.6.2 may request a waiver of the Energy Star HVAC requirements.

+- 4. All appliances must be Energy Star qualified, including vented bathroom exhaust fans.
 Clothes dryers and microwave/range hoods are excluded. - 5.
-Except for high rise projects, install Energy Star qualified windows in accordance with current Energy Star Standards as appropriate to project location. - 6.
-Except for gut rehabilitation projects, paving at the dumpster pad, the access drive to the dumpster, and any turns or return path of the garbage truck route must equal local requirements for standard duty residential roadway or provide specifications which indicate a stone base of eight (8) inches or greater with the combination thickness of the asphalt base and top coat being at least five (5) inches. - 7.
-Bi-fold doors will not be used unless space requirements mandate.
+Except for high rise projects, install Energy Star qualified windows in accordance with current Energy Star Standards as appropriate to project location. - 6.4.
+Except for gut rehabilitation projects, paving at the dumpster pad, the access drive to the dumpster, and any turns or return path of the garbage truck route must equal local requirements for standard duty residential roadway or provide specifications which indicate a stone base of eight (8) inches or greater with the combination thickness of the asphalt base and top coat being at least five (5) inches. - 5.
+Bi-fold doors will not be used unless space requirements mandate. - 7.6.
+Gut rehabilitation and adaptive re-use projects must submit a building evaluation report performed by an engineer or other qualified professional that, at a minimum, analyzes the foundation and structure of the project.

-3.14 Additional Criteria Applicable Only to Rehabilitation
+3.13.3 Additional Criteria Applicable Only to Rehabilitation